Assessing quality of selection procedures: Lower bound of false positive rate as a function of inter-rater reliability: Example: Grant Peer Reviews

 We can take a closer look at the NIH data set of \textcite{erosheva2021jrss} where the reported $\text{IRR}_1 = 0.34$ was accompanied by 95\% CI $[0.31, 0.37]$.
 The corresponding estimate of the false positive rate is $0.397$, and as in the simulation study, we can transform the 95\% CI of $\text{IRR}_1$ to obtain the 95\% CI interval $[0.380, 0.416]$ and the 95\% prediction interval $[0.331, 0.465]$ for the false positive rate.
 We can also compute the false negative rate estimate (i.e., type II error rate, Equation~\ref{eq:FNR}) of $0.087$, 95\% CI $[0.083, 0.091]$.

-We might consider redesigning the selection procedure to achieve lower false positive rate.
-This can be achieved by increasing the number of raters (left panel of Figure~\ref{fig:example_design}) or modifying the rating protocol to improve the raters agreement $\text{IRR}_1$ (right panel of Figure~\ref{fig:example_design}).\footnote{The false positive and false negative rates are both based on the true classification probability and proportion of selected applicants -- they cannot be optimized independently unless we consider changing the proportion of selected applicants as well.} Even though both changes lead to an increase in the overall inter-rater reliability, $\text{IRR}_J$, and consequently lower false positive rate, each change corresponds to a different modification of the peer review process (i.e., hiring more raters vs training the raters).
+We might redesign the selection procedure to achieve a lower false positive rate.
+This can be achieved by increasing the number of raters (left panel of Figure~\ref{fig:example_design}) or modifying the rating protocol to improve the inter-rater reliability $\text{IRR}_1$ (right panel of Figure~\ref{fig:example_design}).\footnote{The false positive and false negative rates are both based on the true classification probability and proportion of selected applicants---they cannot be optimized independently unless we consider changing the proportion of selected applicants as well.} Even though both changes lead to an increase in the overall inter-rater reliability, $\text{IRR}_J$, and consequently lower false positive rate, each change corresponds to a different modification of the peer review process (i.e., hiring more raters vs training the raters).

 The black line in Figure~\ref{fig:example_design} visualizes changes in the false positive rate when increasing the number of raters (left) or the $\text{IRR}_1$ (right).
 The added orange and red lines show an additional change in the false positive rate when altering both factors simultaneously.
 We see that for a selection procedure resulting in the selection of 18\% applicants, the false positive error rate remains relatively high even when increasing both the number of raters and $\text{IRR}_1$.
-Similar analysis can further incorporate the cost of each modification and weight it against the benefit of decreasing the false positive rate of the selection procedure.
+Similar analysis can further incorporate the cost of each modification and weigh it against the benefit of decreasing the false positive rate of the selection procedure.

+The calculations presented here are implemented in the \texttt{IRR2FPR} \texttt{R} package which can also be interactively run through the ShinyItemAnalysis application \parencite{martinkova2018shinyitemanalysis}.